-The modern world is full of content in every shape and form, and in every corner you look.
+The modern world is full of content in every shape and form and in every corner you look at.
 Everything from written text and pictures to videos and illustrations can be categorized as content.
 The overabundance of all these formats emphasizes the importance of things like brand affinity, brand awareness, and brand loyalty.

 Since it has become easier to launch a business, or more specifically, an online business, the number of SMEs has drastically increased over the years.
 Consequently, the framework around a unique selling point is slowly losing its relevance.

 A better alternative is creating a framework that revolves around building healthy relationships with your customers, aligning your marketing efforts with the wants and needs of your target audience, and creatively positioning your brand for the right attention.
 The idea is to drive emotional purchases rather than needful or impulsive ones.
 However, doing so requires a deep understanding of your target audience and a well-crafted user experience.

 From there, we can create a content marketing framework that helps boost and solidify brand affinity.